Traders Sell Shares of Cigna (CI) on Strength (CI)

-Traders sold shares of Cigna Corp (NYSE:CI) on strength during trading on Monday. $65.78 million flowed into the stock on the tick-up and $88.50 million flowed out of the stock on the tick-down, for a money net flow of $22.72 million out of the stock.
-Of all companies tracked, Cigna had the 0th highest net out-flow for the day.
-Cigna traded up $1.05 for the day and closed at $161.87
+Investors sold shares of Cigna Corp (NYSE:CI) on strength during trading on Wednesday. $70.46 million flowed into the stock on the tick-up and $132.27 million flowed out of the stock on the tick-down, for a money net flow of $61.81 million out of the stock.
+Of all equities tracked, Cigna had the 11th highest net out-flow for the day.
+Cigna traded up $0.38 for the day and closed at $159.00

-A number of research firms recently weighed in on CI.
-Raymond James raised Cigna from a “market perform” rating to an “outperform” rating and set a $187.17 price target for the company in a report on Thursday, January 3rd.
-ValuEngine raised Cigna from a “sell” rating to a “hold” rating in a report on Thursday, January 3rd.
-Edward Jones began coverage on Cigna in a report on Monday, December 24th.
-They issued a “buy” rating and a $181.30 price target for the company.
-Zacks Investment Research raised Cigna from a “hold” rating to a “buy” rating and set a $208.00 price target for the company in a report on Friday, January 4th.
-Finally, Stephens began coverage on Cigna in a report on Monday, January 14th.
-They issued an “overweight” rating and a $251.00 price target for the company.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and thirteen have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Buy” and a consensus price target of $231.28.
+CI has been the subject of a number of recent analyst reports.
+Edward Jones initiated coverage on shares of Cigna in a research note on Wednesday, January 2nd.
+They set a “buy” rating for the company.
+Credit Suisse Group reaffirmed a “buy” rating and set a $250.00 price target on shares of Cigna in a research note on Monday, January 7th.
+Barclays reaffirmed a “buy” rating and set a $220.00 price target on shares of Cigna in a research note on Sunday, January 6th.
+Zacks Investment Research raised shares of Cigna from a “hold” rating to a “buy” rating and set a $208.00 price target for the company in a research note on Friday, January 4th.
+Finally, Goldman Sachs Group reaffirmed a “buy” rating on shares of Cigna in a research note on Saturday, February 2nd.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and thirteen have issued a buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus target price of $231.28.

-The company also recently announced a special dividend, which will be paid on Wednesday, April 10th.
-Shareholders of record on Monday, March 11th will be issued a dividend of $0.04 per share.
+The business also recently disclosed a special dividend, which will be paid on Wednesday, April 10th.
+Investors of record on Monday, March 11th will be issued a dividend of $0.04 per share.
 The ex-dividend date is Friday, March 8th.
-Cigna’s payout ratio is currently 0.28%.
+Cigna’s payout ratio is 0.28%.

-In related news, insider Brian C. Evanko purchased 2,000 shares of the business’s stock in a transaction that occurred on Monday, March 11th.
-The stock was purchased at an average price of $163.40 per share, with a total value of $326,800.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director William D. Zollars sold 272 shares of the stock in a transaction that occurred on Wednesday, March 13th.
+In other news, Director William D. Zollars sold 272 shares of the business’s stock in a transaction dated Wednesday, March 13th.
 The shares were sold at an average price of $168.43, for a total value of $45,812.96.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, insider Michael W. Triplett sold 9,148 shares of the business’s stock in a transaction dated Monday, February 11th.
+The shares were sold at an average price of $181.01, for a total transaction of $1,655,879.48.
 The disclosure for this sale can be found here.
-Insiders have sold 10,420 shares of company stock valued at $1,886,122 in the last three months.
-Insiders own 0.80% of the company’s stock.
+Insiders have sold a total of 10,420 shares of company stock valued at $1,886,122 in the last quarter.
+0.80% of the stock is currently owned by company insiders.

-Several large investors have recently bought and sold shares of the stock.
-Oregon Public Employees Retirement Fund grew its position in Cigna by 42,687.1% in the fourth quarter.
-Oregon Public Employees Retirement Fund now owns 31,752,725 shares of the health services provider’s stock worth $167,000 after acquiring an additional 31,678,514 shares during the period.
-BlackRock Inc. boosted its position in shares of Cigna by 59.4% during the fourth quarter.
-BlackRock Inc. now owns 26,892,201 shares of the health services provider’s stock worth $5,107,369,000 after buying an additional 10,021,719 shares during the period.
-Norges Bank purchased a new position in shares of Cigna during the fourth quarter worth $737,238,000.
-Macquarie Group Ltd. boosted its position in shares of Cigna by 1,413.5% during the fourth quarter.
-Macquarie Group Ltd. now owns 3,711,240 shares of the health services provider’s stock worth $704,890,000 after buying an additional 3,466,030 shares during the period.
-Finally, Capital World Investors boosted its position in shares of Cigna by 172.7% during the third quarter.
-Capital World Investors now owns 5,464,526 shares of the health services provider’s stock worth $1,137,988,000 after buying an additional 3,460,726 shares during the period.
-88.31% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently bought and sold shares of CI.
+Bank of New York Mellon Corp grew its position in shares of Cigna by 56.2% in the 4th quarter.
+Bank of New York Mellon Corp now owns 3,304,407 shares of the health services provider’s stock worth $627,573,000 after buying an additional 1,189,307 shares during the last quarter.
+Gotham Asset Management LLC grew its position in shares of Cigna by 281.4% in the 4th quarter.
+Gotham Asset Management LLC now owns 221,113 shares of the health services provider’s stock worth $41,994,000 after buying an additional 163,135 shares during the last quarter.
+Brave Asset Management Inc. purchased a new position in shares of Cigna in the 4th quarter worth approximately $243,000.
+South State Corp grew its position in shares of Cigna by 143.4% in the 4th quarter.
+South State Corp now owns 5,235 shares of the health services provider’s stock worth $994,000 after buying an additional 3,084 shares during the last quarter.
+Finally, First Financial Corp IN grew its position in shares of Cigna by 10.1% in the 4th quarter.
+First Financial Corp IN now owns 786 shares of the health services provider’s stock worth $150,000 after buying an additional 72 shares during the last quarter.
+Institutional investors and hedge funds own 88.31% of the company’s stock.

 Cigna Company Profile (NYSE:CI)